 - Buy in bulk.
 Discounts are given when you buy in bulk, anywhere from 20-30%.
 Apples, pears, carrots, beets and other fruits can be stored longer than leafy greens.
 I don’t eat all my berries, so I freeze them for later use.

 - Buy the ugly stuff often called seconds.
 I don’t know about you, but I don’t need a perfectly round apple.
 These fruits are often discount up to 50%.
 Seconds only means that the appearance is imperfect, but not the quality.
 If there is no sign, don’t be afraid to ask.

 Some examples of what I bring in each week, click each image to see the full amount.

-The easiest way to find a local farmers market in your area is to Google search: [your city] [farmers market]
+The easiest way to find a local farmers market in your area is to do a Google search: [your city] [farmers market]

 A CSA or community supported agriculture is another way you can buy local and seasonal foods directly from a farmer.
 Each week you’ll receive a box of fruits and vegetables, and other farm products may be included.
 All depends on the package you decide to select.
 Essentially its a weekly subscription of the freshest produce that is in season.
 Its a great way to try new vegetables for new ways of cooking.

 Fin a local CSA in your area, check out:

 I like this option a lot.
 Its a great way to get outdoor exercise, sunshine (free vitamin D) and de-stress/relax.
 You can grow in your backyard and/or indoors.
 Even if you don’t have space there are other option like joining a community garden.
 I have a hydroponic system set up to grow herbs and I also joined a local community garden in my neighborhood in the great city of Chicago.

 Gardening Resources – Home Gardening Course